Belemnitida: In culture

-Belemnite guards have been known since antiquity, and much folklore has evolved since.
+Belemnite guards have been known since antiquity, and much folklore surrounding them has evolved since.

 The symbol of the Egyptian god Min has been described, among others, as two fossil belemnites.

 Before belemnites were identified as fossils, it was believed the guards were some gemstones, namely lyngurium and amber.
 After a thunderstorm, guards would sometimes be left exposed in the soil, explained as lightning bolts thrown from the sky.
 This belief persists in parts of rural Britain.
 In Germanic folklore, belemnites are known by at least 27 different names, such as Fingerstein ("finger stone"), Teufelsfinger ("Devil's finger"), and Gespensterkerze ("ghostly candle").
 In Southern England, the pointy guards were used to cure rheumatism, ground up to cure sore eyes (which only aggravated the problem), and, in Western Scotland, put into water to cure distemper in their horses.

 Belemnitella was declared the state fossil of Delaware on 2 July 1996.